YURUNQUAN/yurunquan.github.io/_pages/publications.md

 ## Submitted manuscripts

-- **Wang, R.**, Yu, R., Tian, Y., Wu, H. Individual variation in the neurophysiological representation of negative emotions in virtual reality is shaped by sociability. *NeuroImage*. [under review]<br><br>
+- Wang, R., **Yu, R.**, Tian, Y., Wu, H. Individual variation in the neurophysiological representation of negative emotions in virtual reality is shaped by sociability. *NeuroImage*. [under review]<br><br>

 ## Manuscripts in preparation